aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pcl-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PCL to PS" h2="Render PCL to PS within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PCL to PS?</h2>

+The Printer Command Language (PCL) is a page description language used to control the printing of documents on laser printers and other output devices.
+It is a language developed by Hewlett-Packard (HP) to provide a means of controlling the printing process.
+PostScript (PS) is a page description language used to describe the appearance of a printed page in a device-independent and resolution-independent format.
+It is a language developed by Adobe Systems to provide a means of controlling the printing process.
+Converting PCL to PS is necessary to ensure that the document is printed correctly on any device.

+<h2>How Aspose.Total helps for PCL to PS Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PCL to PS in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PCL file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to PS.
+Aspose.Total for C++ is a suite of file format automation libraries that allows C++ developers to easily convert PCL to PS in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert PCL file format to DOC.
+This API provides a wide range of features to manipulate PDF documents, including the ability to convert PCL to DOC.
+Secondly, by using the advanced Word Document Processing API Aspose.Words for C++, you can export DOC to PS.
+This API provides a wide range of features to manipulate Word documents, including the ability to convert DOC to PS.
+Aspose.Total for C++ makes it easy for C++ developers to convert PCL to PS quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}